 You need to complete a consortium agreement to confirm you have met the requirements to receive Title IV and state financial aid to help pay for your host school courses.

-After the Financial Aid Office receives all of your required documents (Permission to Enroll form, Consortium Agreement, and host class schedule), it takes approximately two weeks for processing.
+After the Financial Aid Office receives all of your required documents (Permission to Enroll form, Consortium Agreement form, and host class schedule), it takes approximately two weeks for processing.

 Am I allowed to take any course I want at the host institution as part of the consortium agreement? +